 It took them around four years to reach the 1 million patrons milestone from May 2013 to May 2017.
 Then it required a year to get to 2 million patrons by May 2018.
 By January 2019, in less than a year, Patreon had 3 million patrons.

 It reached the 4 million patrons landmark in November 2019.
-At the time of writing, in August 2020, Patreon has more than five million-plus patrons.
+By 2021, the number of patrons had doubled to 8 million-plus.

 How Patreon Works & How it Makes Money

 For creators, the advent of the internet turned the dynamics of creation on its head.
-Distribution and earning attention became more accessible than it had ever been.
+Distribution and earning attention became more accessible than they had ever been.

 Not only did it give rise to new professions like podcasters, gamers & solo journalists, but it also provided a boost to older ones like writing, music & visual arts.